programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ### Authoring pages <a id="section5-3"></a>

-1. To see an existing page, navigate to your website folder and open the **about.md** file in Text Wrangler.
+1. To see an existing page, navigate to your website folder and open the **about.md** file either in a text editor (e.g. TextWrangler) or a Markdown editor (e.g. Typora).
 Also click on the "about" link in the top-right of your webpage to see what the file looks like on the web.

 2. As with posts, you can change things in the front matter:

    - **layout:** Keep this as is (it should say page).
    - **title:** Change this to the desired page title (unlike posts, no quotation marks around the title).
    - **permalink:** change the text between the two forward slash marks to the word (or phrase—but you'll need to use hyphens and not spaces!) that you want to follow your site's main URL to reach the page.
-For example, **permalink: /about/** locates a page at **localhost:4000/about**
+For example, **permalink: /about/** locates a page at **localhost:4000/yourwebsitefoldername/about/**

 3. Also as with posts, author the content of the page in Markdown below the second \--- of the front matter.